CYBAVO/sofa_mock_server/README.md

 <a name="query-withdrawal-transaction-event-logs"></a>
 ### Query Withdrawal Transaction Event Logs

 Query event logs of a withdrawal transaction by transaction hash.
+Only [EVM Compatible Currencies](#evm-compatible-currency) are supported.

 ##### Request